High School GED Rate

 A GED offers students who did not make it through high school a credential allowing them to pursue higher education and certain careers.
 While these figures do not show the number of students actually obtaining GEDs, they indicate how many students were pursuing this alternative path out of high school toward a productive future.

-In general, small proportions of Ulster County students have been leaving high school to pursue a GED.
-For the class of 2014, 1.7% of students went for a GED, above the statewide rate (excluding NYC) of 0.7% and higher than other counties in the region.
-The rate has stayed mostly flat since 2008, when it was 1.5%.
-No school districts reported many students leaving school for a GED program, and the numbers are so small there are no discernible trends.
+Very small proportions of Dutchess County students have been leaving high school to pursue a GED, just 0.5% of the class of 2014.
+This rate was slightly below the region and statewide (excluding NYC) rate (0.7%).
+No school districts reported many students leaving school for a GED program.

 Notes about the data